Skip to main content

 Biography

-Paul Baggett is associate professor and graduate coordinator of English.
+Paul Baggett is associate professor and graduate coordinator of English and Interdisciplinary Studies.
 He specializes in American literature and culture from the 19th century to the present.
-His research includes studies in American literary naturalism, Native American literature, African American literature and Western American literature, with particular interests in the intersections of literature, human rights and environmental justice.
+His research includes studies in American literary naturalism, African American literature, American Indian and other Indigenous literatures and Western American literature, with particular interests in the intersections of literature, human rights and environmental justice.
+His work has appeared in The Oxford Handbook of Jack London (Oxford, 2017), The Nonhuman in American Literary Naturalism (Lexington Books, 2023), and New Approaches to the Doppelganger in Literature and Culture (Routledge, forthcoming in 2026).

 Education